 Acute urinary retention (AUR) is the most common urologic emergency.
 It occurs most frequently in men over age 60, and is often the result of benign prostatic hyperplasia (BPH) [1-4].
 The natural history of BPH is one of clinical progression over time.
 Over a five year period, AUR occurs in approximately 10 percent of men over the age of 70 and almost one-third of men in their 80's [1,3,5].
 (See "Epidemiology and pathogenesis of benign prostatic hyperplasia", section on 'Epidemiology'.)

 Increased longevity has resulted in a trend toward increasing prevalence of BPH and related disorders.
 It is therefore important for medical professionals to become familiar with management of acute urinary retention, related to BPH as well as other etiologies.

 The risk factors, acute management, medical therapy, and surgical intervention for patients who develop acute urinary retention will be reviewed here.
 The diagnosis and treatment of BPH, and the diagnosis of acute and chronic urinary retention, are discussed separately.
-(See "Clinical manifestations and diagnostic evaluation of benign prostatic hyperplasia" and "Medical treatment of benign prostatic hyperplasia" and "Surgical and other invasive therapies of benign prostatic hyperplasia" and "Clinical manifestations and diagnosis of urinary tract obstruction and hydronephrosis".)
+(See "Clinical manifestations and diagnostic evaluation of benign prostatic hyperplasia" and "Medical treatment of benign prostatic hyperplasia" and "Transurethral procedures for treating benign prostatic hyperplasia" and "Clinical manifestations and diagnosis of urinary tract obstruction and hydronephrosis".)